-Twilio, by default, handles standard English-language reply messages such as STOP, BLOCK or CANCEL for long code messages for you in accordance with industry standards.
+Twilio, by default, handles standard English-language reply messages such as STOP, UNSUBSCRIBE or CANCEL for long code messages for you in accordance with industry standards.
 Supported opt-out and opt-in keywords on long code messaging are listed below:

 - STOP, STOPALL, UNSUBSCRIBE, CANCEL, END, and QUIT - will stop customers from receiving messages from that particular Twilio number.
 When attempting to send a message to a subscriber that previously texted in any of the keywords mentioned above, Twilio's API will throw a 400 response with error code 21610.
 If you are using more than one long code, customers who text STOP, STOPALL, UNSUBSCRIBE, CANCEL, END or QUIT to one of your long codes will not be prevented from receiving messages sent from other of your long codes unless you take additional action separate from Twilio to prevent that from occurring.
 In addition, only single-word messages will trigger the block.
 So, for example, replying “STOP” will stop the customer from receiving messages from that particular Twilio number, but replying “STOP PLEASE” will not.
 Further, the block works and is logged even if your number currently has no messaging request URL.

-- START, YES and UNSTOP will opt customers back in to the messages coming from your Twilio phone number, and these messages will also be delivered to your Twilio account as well as the defined web hook so you can update your application logic.
+- START, YES and UNSTOP will opt customers back in to the messages coming from your Twilio phone number, and these messages will also be delivered to your Twilio project as well as the defined web hook so you can update your application logic.

 - HELP and INFO will return a message informing the customer that they can use the above commands to control the delivery of messages.
 Twilio does not send such messages to your web hook.